Markets Europe & international Cooperation FMSB signs Consultation Agreement with Autorité des Marchés Financiers

 What Changed

 This AMF notice itself introduces no new regulatory changes; it promotes participation in ESMA's review of SRD II (Directive (EU) 2017/828), implemented via national laws by June 2019 and effective from September 3, 2020.
-SRD II's core requirements include: shareholder identification without delay, electronic/machine-readable transmission of voting and meeting information along the intermediary chain, confirmation of vote recording/counting, transparency on institutional investor and asset manag
+SRD II's core requirements include: shareholder identification without delay, electronic/machine-readable transmission of voting and meeting information along the intermediary chain, confirmation of vote recording/counting, transparency on institutional investor and asset manager engagement policies/strategies, and extended scope to EEA-listed shares.

 Key Dates

-September 3, 2020 - SRD II go-live date for operational requirements like shareholder identification and voting processes.
+- SRD II go-live date for operational requirements like shareholder identification and voting processes

-October 3, 2022 - European Commission request to ESMA/EBA for SRD II input, contextualizing ESMA's ongoing review.
+- European Commission request to ESMA/EBA for SRD II input, contextualizing ESMA's ongoing review

 Compliance Impact

 Urgency: Medium - SRD II has been live since 2020, so core compliance is established, but ESMA's review could trigger targeted amendments (e.g., operational standardization), especially for French intermediaries handling cross-border flows.
-This matters for avoiding supervisory findings in ongoing A
+This matters for avoiding supervisory findings in ongoing AMF/ESMA exams, as non-participation in feedback risks unaddressed pain points becoming enforceable rules; proactive input now supports influence over final outcomes.

 Asset ManagerBroker DealerBank